No. 300 Group RAF

-No. 300 Group was a Royal Air Force group of World War II.
-It was formed in Australia in late 1944 as No. 300 Wing with the role of providing air transport for the British Pacific Fleet (BPF), and was redesignated as a group in 1945.
+No. 300 Group (300 Gp) was a Royal Air Force group of the Second World War.
+It was formed in Australia in late 1944 as No. 300 Wing with the role of providing air transport for the British Pacific Fleet (BPF), and was redesignated as a group in April 1945.
 It transported BPF supplies and personnel around Australia and to the fleet's forward bases in the Philippines and Manus Island.
 The group was disbanded in April 1946.